pcingola/SnpEff/src/docs/se_human_genomes.md

 ### MANE

-Fortunately both NCBI and ENSEMBL have been joining efforts in a new initiative to provide a joint transcript set compatible with both.

 MANE stands for "Matched Annotation from NCBI and EMBL-EBI".
+Both NCBI and ENSEMBL have been joining efforts in this new initiative to provide a joint transcript set compatible with both.

-This is a relatively new effort, started in 2018, to converge into a common set of transcripts that has desirable characteristics:
+MANE started in 2018, to converge into a common set of transcripts that has desirable characteristics:

 - contains one well-supported transcript per protein-coding locus,
 - perfectly align to the reference genome,